Discrimination in the Venture Capital Industry: Evidence from Field Experiments: Experiment B's Design and Results

-Table \ref{probithet} shows that results are robust after correcting for the source of bias from unobserved variance using Neumark's model, which uses a Heteroscedastic Probit Model after imposing several parametric assumptions.
-Column (1) demonstrates that sending emails using a female name significantly increases the email opening rate by 1\% and I cannot reject the hypothesis that the variances between female and male founders are the same.
-However, the relative variance of female founders and male founders is smaller than 1, which means that on average, investors expect that female founders to be more homogeneous.
-Column (2) and (3) show that sending emails using an Asian last name still increases the email opening rate by 0.7\% and that the relative variance of Asian founders and white founders decreases from 1.12 in 03/2020 to 1.09 in 04/2020.
+\textbf{\emph{Expected Variance of Different Groups (Second Moment)}} According to the Heckman and Siegelman [HS] Critique (\cite{siegelman1993urban}; \cite{heckman1998detecting}), even in the ideal case in which both observed and unobserved group averages (i.e., first moment statistics) are identical, the correspondence test can generate spurious evidence of discrimination in either direction when the belief of unobserved productivity variance differs.\footnote{This is because a standard correspondence test only observes a nonlinear binary decision outcome (i.e., reply vs. no reply, etc.) and this outcome can be affected by higher moment statistics.
+Hence, the relative variance of unobservable characteristics of majority groups and minority groups also affects evaluators' callback rates.} \cite{neumark_detecting_2012} develops a model that can address this concern and recover an unbiased estimate of discrimination.\footnote{This model uses a Heteroscedastic Probit Model after imposing several parametric assumptions.
+I extend his model a little bit by adjusting his assumed monotonic hiring rules in Online Appendix Section \ref{sec:appendix_cor}.
+The full discussion and review of this model are provided in \cite{neumark_detecting_2012}.} Table \ref{probithet} shows that results are still robust after correcting for the source of bias from unobserved variance using Neumark's model.
+Column (1) demonstrates that using a female name significantly increases the email opening rate by 1\%, and I cannot reject the hypothesis that the variances between female and male founders are the same.
+However, the relative variance of female founders and male founders is smaller than 1, indicating that investors expect female founders to be more homogeneous.
+Columns (2) and (3) show that using an Asian last name still increases the email opening rate by 0.7\% and that the relative variance of Asian founders and white founders decreases from 1.12 in 03/2020 to 1.09 in 04/2020.
 This means that investors expect Asian-led startups to have more uncertainties than white-led startups during the COVID-19 outbreak.
-Fortunately, these uncertainties decreases starting in April.
-Although the expected variance of different groups is a potentially important confounding mechanism to test, it is not the main driver of the detected bias towards female and Asian founders.
+Fortunately, these uncertainties decrease starting in April.
+In a nutshell, the expected variance of different groups is not the main driver of the detected bias towards minority founders because results still hold after using Neumark's model.

-\textbf{\emph{Strategic Channel}} The entrepreneurial financing process in the VC industry is a two-sided matching process (\cite{sorensen2007smart}) where both investors and high-quality startups have bargaining power.
-Investors from small funds are likely to be more interested in minority founders if these founders may have stronger willingness to collaborate with them (i.e., loyalty) rather than other investors due to a lack of connections.
-In the standard correspondence test of the labor market, beliefs on the likelihood that candidates will accept job offers constitute a typical confounding mechanism, and ``over-qualified" candidates can be rejected due to this strategic channel.
-It is an empirical question to test whether this strategic channel leads to the bias towards female and Asian founders.